lqhuang/typed-settings/docs/why.md

 - If it is installed, [cattrs] is used for converting the loaded values to the proper types.
   Typed Settings has a built-in converter that is used as a fallback.
-  It is not as powerful and fast as {program}`cattrs` but reduces the number of dependencies.
+  You can extend the existing converters or drop in your own.

-  - By default, all basic data types (bool, int, float, str) are supported, as well as enums, paths and datetimes Most built-in collection types are supported and optional values, too.
+  - By default, all basic data types (bool, int, float, str) are supported, as well as enums, paths and datetimes.
+    Most built-in collection types are supported, as well as optional values.
   - You can extend the converter to support additional types.

-- Other libraries (like dataclasses or Pydantic) are not yet supported.
-  This may change in the future.

 ### Loading Settings